sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 * Number of errors
 * Error messages for each errored row

-If there are any errors, there will be a link to download a CSV containing the errored rows so that you can reformat and re-upload those contacts.
+If there are any errors, there will be a link to download a CSV containing the errored rows so that you can reformat and reupload those contacts.

 {% info %}
 The download link to your CSV of errored rows will be available for 24 hours.